ivanorsolic/oricodes/content/english/Hardware/connecting the car to the nano.md

 ![PCA pins](/images/hardware/pca5.png)

 To connect them to the Nano, we first have to find out which of the Nano pins on its J41 header we should use.
-Luckily, the Jetson Nano J41 header has the same pinout as the Raspberry Pi, so after a little Web searching, it's easy to label the pins we need:
+Luckily, the Jetson Nano J41 header has the same pinout as the Raspberry Pi, [which you can see here](https://www.jetsonhacks.com/nvidia-jetson-nano-j41-header-pinout/), or just use the TL;DR below:

 - 3V3: labeled red, position 1 and 17, connect PCA VCC pin to either of them
 - GND: labeled black, all over the place, connect PCA GND pin to any of them
 - I2C busses: labeled yellow, there are two of them:
-  - Bus 0: position 3 (SDA) and position 5 (SCL)
+  - Bus 0: position 27 (SDA) and position 28 (SCL)
-  - Bus 1: position 27 (SDA) and position 28 (SCL)
+  - Bus 1: position 3 (SDA) and position 5 (SCL)
   - Connect the PCA SDA and SCL pins to either bus
   - Note: the SDA/SCL pins come in pairs, you have to choose a pair/bus which you'll use